-Admission to the School’s PharmD program shall be based on a holistic review of the application and shall include the following steps and requirements:
+Admission to the School of Pharmacy and Pharmaceutical Sciences (SPPS) PharmD program shall be based on a holistic review of the PharmCAS application and shall include the following steps and requirements:

-5. Successfully passing a criminal background check and urine drug screen.
+8. Successfully passing a criminal background check and urine drug screen.
 The Office of Academic and Student Affairs will review any positive results and make admission decisions on a case-by-case basis.

 9. All applicants must meet the Technical Standards for Admission, Progression and Graduation.